Tarpon

 Tarpon Best Fishing Practices

 Tarpon is an iconic saltwater fish.
-When handled properly, these silver kings are more likely to survive and evade predators.
-Follow these guidelines to ensure tarpon remains the strong and viable fishery it is today.
+When handled properly, these silver kings are more likely to survive release and evade predators.
+Follow these guidelines to ensure that the tarpon fishery remains the strong and viable fishery as it is today.

 Gear

-Set up for success with these spin or conventional gear recommendations to catch tarpon quickly and minimize fight time.
+Set up for success with these gear recommendations to catch tarpon quickly and minimize fight time.

 - When using bait, use non-stainless, non-offset, barbless circle hooks.